 Using the equipment inventory records maintained by the ACO which list all the University of Waterloo owned computing equipment purchased by Arts faculty members (i.e. computers previously obtained through this program, purchased using their Faculty Professional Allowance or their start-up grant, or a research grant), each year we will identify approximately 25% of eligible Arts faculty members.

 Once ACO has received and tabulated the forms it will order the new computers.
-Once they are received and processed, at a mutually agreed-upon date ACO will install the new computer in the professor's office, install any specialized software already owned by the faculty member, transfer files from the old machine, and remove the old machine (if the professor has already completed and submitted to ACO the necessary "Off Campus Fixed Asset Location Form", they will be provided an equivalent system to their old office computer to take home).
+Once they are received and processed, at a mutually agreed-upon date ACO will install the new computer in the professor's office, install any specialized software already owned by the faculty member, transfer files from the old machine, and remove the old machine.
 We hope to complete all the replacements by the end of the summer each year.
 At the beginning of each subsequent year ACO will review and if necessary update the standard hardware configuration of the machines that we will supply that year, to keep up with changing technology.

 *From Policy 74: "When furniture or equipment is removed from campus to an individual's home or other location, an "Off Campus Asset Location Form" (Form # 5051-1) must be completed and filed with the Department Head, or designate."
 In this case the form must be completed and filed with ACO.